caforbes/todaygenda/README.md

 2. Environment variables should be setup in your `.env` file.
 (Use `docker.env` as a sample.)
     * `DATABASE_URL` and `TEST_DATABASE_URL`: Should be SQL connection strings with your credentials.
 Example: `postgresql://<USER>:<PW>@localhost:5432/todaygenda?sslmode=disable`
     * `ALLOWED_ORIGINS`: Should be a JSON string containing a list of origins that will be connecting.
 Example: `'["http://localhost:5173","https://www.example.com:5173"]'`
+    * `SECRET_KEY`: A key used for encoding user credentials.
+Currently supporting HS256.
+    * `GUEST_USER_KEY`: A password to create new guest user logins.
+Used by front-end applications that support guest user logins.

 3. Apply migrations. ([Get familiar with dbmate commands here.](https://github.com/amacneil/dbmate))

     ```sh